 Biographical Sketch: Kyle Beshears, adjunct professor, University of Mobile.

 Title: “Dialogue Toward Social Justice: Bill Russell’s Advocacy” by Katherine Hill, Cynthia Gardner

 Abstract: Bill Russell has advocated for social justice all of his life.
 He draws attention to issues through his writing and then enters into extended dialogue with dissenting voices.
 This technique has led to friendships and supported structural changes in Community of Christ through changes in attitudes of members.
 This paper particularly focuses on the issues of race and homosexuality.

-This is not Cynthia and Katherine’s first time to collaborate on research.
-When Katherine was three-years-old, she joined Cynthia’s research team for her Master of Education project.
-Since then, they have each earned another master’s degree—a Master of Arts in Religion from Graceland University’s Seminary for Cynthia and a Master of Arts in History from Georgia Southern University for Katherine.
+Biographical Sketch: This is not Cynthia and Katherine’s first time to collaborate on research.
+When Katherine was three-years-old, she joined Cynthia’s research team for her MSE project.
+Since then, they have each earned another master’s degree—a MA in religion from Graceland University’s Seminary for Cynthia and a MS in history from Georgia Southern University for Katherine.
 They connected with Bill through GALA, and Katherine served as his student assistant for three years at Graceland University.